Plus, use *My Carbon Tax* to estimate and send Carbon Tax bills to businesses and other individuals - to get them to pay their fair share too.

 When you post about your Carbon Tax bill payment, include the name of the carbon offset organization and/or project that you funded, and link to that organization's acknowledgement showing that you have paid your Carbon Tax / carbon offset.
 Announce your Carbon Tax payment on your website too.

 Your payment will help fund projects that offset the dangerous impacts of your CO2 pollution on humanity and other species.
 These projects may include tropical and boreal reforestation, leaky natural-gas wells repair, abandoned-landfill methane gas collection, methane capture from abandoned farm waste ponds, protecting forests from illegal logging, small hydro funding, wind farm funding, energy efficiency programs, tree planting and waste energy capture.

 This Carbon Tax is in addition to your sustainability expenditures, renewable energy choices and sustainable investments.
-This is because, not only are your sustainability expenditures and investments the ethical thing to do, they can save you money later, increase customer loyalty and reduce your taxes.
+This is because, not only are your sustainability expenditures and investments the ethical thing to do, they often save you money in the longer run, increase customer loyalty and reduce your taxes.

 This Carbon Tax is also additional because we all need to go big or risk the total loss of our biosphere - with some scientists saying as early 2035.
 [Go Big or No Home.]

 To honor you for paying your Carbon Tax, I will continue to be one of your loyal customers or fans.
 I will also thank you for paying your Carbon Tax via my social networks and recommend your business.